sophgo/tpu-mlir/docs/developer_manual/source_en/15_qat.rst

 Tpu-mlir QAT test environment
 --------------------------------
-QAT model is targeted to SOPHGO ASIC, accuracy of the model can be verified with end to end verification program, usually it is deployed on chip.
+QAT model is targeted to SOPHGO ASIC, accuracy of the model can be verified with end to end verification program, usually it is deployed on processor.
 Within development environment, accuracy can be evaluated by tpu-mlir inference interface for convinence, sample code as following:

 Adding a cfg File